Purpose of this policy

 For overseas travel risk management guidelines and a downloadable sample risk assessment register see: Risk Management in Outdoor Education

-In the event of an emergency, to ensure information is provided to emergency services, schools must notify the:
+In the event of an emergency, to ensure information is provided to emergency services, schools must notify the Department of any approved school camp or excursion at least three weeks beforehand.

 Parents or carers should be advised of the telephone numbers (both during and outside school hours) for the designated school contact person in the event of an emergency.